yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 3. Write a while loop that prints the numbers from 1 to 100.
 4. Write a while loop that calculates the sum of the first 100 even numbers.
 5. Write a MATLAB program to get input from the user to display a table of a given number.
 The program should prompt the user to enter the number and then print a table showing the multiplication table for that number from 1 to 10.
+6. Write a MATLAB program to add all the numbers entered by the user until the user enters zero.
+The program should display the sum of the numbers to the console.

+### Challenging Coding questions

+- Write a MATLAB program to add all the even numbers entered by the user until the user enters zero.
+The program should display the sum of the even numbers to the console.

 **Example output:**

 ```matlab